denschub/camo-rs/docs/docker.md

 For production deployments, it is recommended that you pin a major version, so you don't have to update your setup for updates, but you don't get new major versions that may contain breaking changes.

-Additionally, the `denschub/camo-rs:develop` tag always points to the current `develop` version.
+Additionally, the `denschub/camo-rs:develop` tag always points to the current development version, i.e. the `main` branch.
 That maybe useful for testing, but it's not recommended to deploy that into production. :)

 ## Health check